karimf1/rover-panel-pcb/README.md

 3. LM5165X: that its VIN absolute maximum is 70 V.
 4. L1: that its saturation current covers the PFM peak.
 5. INA228: that its I2C thresholds are independent of VS.
-6. SN74LVC1G74 DCT: its pin map (`lib/rover-panel-supervisor.kicad_sym`).
-7. NDT3055L / NDT2955: their RDS(on) at the gate drive used, and the SOT-223
-   pinout.

-**Three facts about the rover that nobody has measured.** Same status as the panel's load table:

-1. **ESC idle current.** 50 mA is assumed.
-At 21 V the precharge threshold has 2.8 points of margin over what the bus can reach through R1.
-At 75 mA of idle draw that margin is gone, and a low-pack power-up faults.
-If the real figure is higher, lower the threshold or R1.
-2. **ESC bank capacitance.** 3–9 mF is assumed, and the timer is designed over that whole range.
-3. **The K1 coil.** See the first `VERIFY` item.

 **Then:** order five boards, put an electronic load on the switched bus and a capacitor bank in place of the ESCs, and scope `CHG`, `TMR`, `K1_G` and the bus through every scenario in §2.
 The template is in